emdete/Qubes-blogs/emdete/README.md

 - traces left from dispvm

 - sudo-install into /usr/local/bin could overwrite programs permanently if that's first in $PATH

-- no proper backup concept (raw blobs just take too long to be regulary made (once a day?))